Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Basic user manual

 - Once the device is booted, it adapts the sensor exposure for 2-3 seconds then run in **Display mode**. **Dipslay mode** shows what the Mitsubishi sensor sends without recording anything.
-The green LED indicate the exposure time.
+The green LED indicates the exposure time.
 It can go from approx 1 ms to 1 second depending on lighting conditions.
+The red LED indicates access to the SD card for recording.
 - To shift to **Recording mode**, press the pushbutton linked to GPIO13.
-It will automatically record BMP images with a deadtime inbetween.
-This deadtime is set by just dropping a file named [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json) at the root of SD card with that deadtime value entered in ms (if no file, default deadtime is 2000 ms).
-There is no minimal value, the SD can capture each frame if needed.
-The red LED indicates access to the SD card for recording.
-By pressing pushbutton again, **Display mode** comes back.
+It will either automatically record BMP images with a deadtime inbetween ("Timelapse mode" activated), or act as a regular camera ("Timelapse mode" deactivated).
+Shifting from one mode to the other is made by pushing the button linked to GPIO22.
+- In **Timelapse mode**, the deadtime between pictures is set by just by modifying the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json) (value entered in ms, if no file, default deadtime is 2000 ms).
+During each recording session, images are stored in a different folder.
+- In **Regular camera mode**, pressing the button just records one image in the **/camera** folder.
+If the button stays pushed, images are recorded continuously with a debouncing delay of 250 ms. It acts more or less as a burst mode.

-- To activate **HDR mode**, **Dithering mode** or **Border enhancement mode**, simply push the corresponding pushbuttons linked to GPIO20, GPIO21 and GPIO22.
+To activate **HDR mode** or **Dithering mode** , simply push the corresponding pushbuttons linked to GPIO20 and GPIO21.

 **HDR mode** take several images from -1EV to +1EV and make an average of them before recording.
-This increases the dynamic of the sensor. **Dithering mode** mimicks the dithering process of a Game Boy Camera with 4x4 derived Bayer matrices. **Border enhancement mode** operates a 2D border detection on the image, which is a native function of the sensor.
-Native images without this mode are very soft but less noisy too.
-This mode is indicated on the display by a fancy **magenta border**.
+This increases the dynamic of the sensor.
+The list of exposures can be modified in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json).

+**Dithering mode** mimicks the dithering process of a Game Boy Camera with 4x4 derived Bayer matrices.
 Dithering matrices [generated online](https://herrzatacke.github.io/dither-pattern-gen/) can be copied in the **[config.h](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Mitsubishi_M64282FP_dashcam/config.h)** or  **[config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json)** file. **Config.json, if it exists, has priority on config.h.** It is not a necessary file but it increases available options.

 It is mandatory to format the SD card in FAT32 and it is better to use the maximum sector size possible to speed up writing and avoid stalling.
 The access to the SD card is indeed the bottleneck in Recording mode.

-Additionally, you can address three other features by entering them in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json):
+Additionally, you can address other features by entering them in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json):
 - **Night Mode** allows automatically downclocking the device in case the exposure registers reaches their theoretical maximal value (0xFFFF).
 This is usefull to do light painting from example, the initial sensor being unable to expose mote than 1 second.
 Here there is no limit.
 - **Fixed exposure** allows bypassing the autoexposure algorithm and fixing a value, useful for astrophotography where auto-exposure performs poorly.
 In this case you have to enter the exposure time or delay (between 0x0030 - 0.768 ms and 0xFFFF - 1.044 second) and the clock divider (a multiplier for the exposure time, stay at 1 if you do not know what to do.)
 - **Pretty border mode** generates 160x144 images with a fancy border like the Game Boy Camera.
 You can make your own with the tools provided to generate C-files.
+- **2D enhancement mode** activates (default state) or removes the 2D image enhancement processed by the sensor.
+The raw images (without 2D enhancement) looks blurry but they are not: this is the weak native resolution of the sensor that creates this feeling.

 Options are cumulatives, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
 Yes, it would be a mess.